FDI Procedures & Incentives

 Follow-up management of foreign investment

 When changes occur in the shareholdings or the company name after registration of a foreign-invested company, the changes should be registered.
-Also, when a cause for cancellation of registration occurs, registration may be cancelled by the Ministry of Trade, Industry & Energy.
+When there is a cause for cancellation of registration, registration shall be cancelled by the authority of the Ministry of Trade, Industry and Energy, or the head of the entrusted organization.

 Most of the FDI incentives offered by the Korean government are provided via tax support.